-Anyone could have told mainstream Western media that Jacob Zuma would follow conventional rightwing economic policies.
+Anyone with more than a cursory knowledge of South Africa, could have told mainstream Western media that Jacob Zuma would follow conventional rightwing economic policies.
 Why are they acting so surprised?

 As I wrote in December 2007, when he came to power: “Zuma is often called a populist, and much is made of his association with key trade union leaders and leftists.
 If his public utterances were taken at face value, however, Zuma will not radically overhaul economic policy in a redistributive direction.
 As he recently told the BBC, “The ANC is going to move as it moves and change its leadership as the time comes, but keeping its direction – so nothing is going to change.”
 He has reportedly offered even more specific assurances in private to key South African and international business figures.”